-(ii) Plan of Operations
+Plan of Operations

 On May 11, 2016, the Company received the Golden Arrow Project Plan of Operations Approval from the US Bureau of Land Management for the State of Nevada.
 The Plan of Operations allows for drilling of up to 240,000 feet (approximately 73,000 metres) over a ten year period.
 The Company is required to increase the reclamation bond on Golden Arrow to US\$94,011 upon commencement of exploration.

-On May 11, 2016, the Company was granted a 10 year right of way to access the Golden Arrow property.
-The Company paid \$5,463 (US\$4,262) to prepay the right of way for the entire 10 year term which begins in July 2016 and carries through to June 2025.
-The Company is amortizing the right of way on a straight-line basis over the ten year term.
+In addition, the Company was granted a 10 year right of way to access the Golden Arrow property.
+The Company paid US\$4,262 (Note 9) to prepay the right of way for the entire 10 year term which begins in July 2016 and carries through to June 2025.
+The Company is amortizing the right of way on a straight-line basis over the ten year term, expensed as exploration and evaluation costs.